 There was a "Holy Hush" that came over many of the commuters and it was obvious that the Spirit of God was working on hearts.
 The blind man (who I now knew was named Pedro) after hearing the message was grinning from ear to ear and the young lady had a tear streaming down her face.
 Pedro gave me several hugs and then we came abruptly to the next stop.
 The young lady said I have to go but before she did she explained that she worked as a teacher for the visually impaired and blind in Rio.
 The very next stop after that Pedro got off the metro using his cane finding his way home.
 I probably will never see either of these two people again in my life and had never seen them before but God had a plan for that exact moment in time!

 WOW!
+In a very short span of time he brought a father of two blind children, a blind man and a teacher of the visually impaired to the exact same place!
+We had our own little "See you at the Pole".
 I love it when God has a plan and he brings it together.
 How can so many specific things happen and specific people come together in such an enormous city in a way that you can only say "God did that".
 It was a little glimpse of infinite wisdom, power and glory of God.
 God is always working bringing things together - He is The God of Confluence!
 I have found that when we are seeking to do God's will and we go wherever he leads that Confluence happens quite often, especially at TheOBP.com and GoCityReach.com mission trips I have been on.
 Astronomical odds and unusual events seem to be the norm when we join God where he is working and in what he is doing.
-The God of Confluence is working everyday sometimes we just get so caught so comfortable with routine and habit that our eyes are just not open to it.
+The God of Confluence is working everyday sometimes we just get so caught up in every day life, so comfortable with routine and habit that our eyes are just not open to it.
 Open our eyes Lord and help us to see what you are doing so that we will join you today!

 "All this also comes from the LORD Almighty,